 |Systemic vasculitic disease

 Where there is any suspicion of septic arthritis, immediate aspiration of synovial fluid should be carried out.
 Synovial fluid analysis may play a role in diagnosis of crystal arthropathies and inflammatory conditions but results need to be carefully interpreted in context.
-See acute monoarthritis article for a table of synovial fluid findings in the more common causes of joint inflammation.
+See the separate article on Acute Monoarthritis for a table of synovial fluid findings in the more common causes of joint inflammation.

 - Urinalysis - indicates any renal involvement.